ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/events.md

 ### **ScEventEraseElement**

-This class represents sc-event of removing specified listen sc-element.
+This class represents sc-event of erasing specified listen sc-element.
 You can use all methods from objects of this class that arc accessible from `ScElementaryEvent` class.

 ### **ScEventChangeLinkContent**